-A new paper co-written by Dr I. Dawson and P. S. Miyagawa has been accepted for publication in the Journal of Instrumentation (JINST).
+A new paper co-authored by Dr I. Dawson and P. S. Miyagawa has been published in the Journal of Instrumentation (JINST).
 The pixel detector system is closest to the interaction point where the radiation backgrounds are most intense.
-For further details see Modelling radiation damage to pixel sensors in the ATLAS detector.
+For further details click here.

 The University of Sheffield is helping to organise the IEEE NSS-MIC conference, a leading annual international meeting for all scientists, engineers, researchers, medical physicists and students with an interest in radiation detectors, related technologies and their applications.
 This year it will be held for the first time the UK, in Manchester!
 Dr Dawson will coordinate and convene the session on Radiation Hardness of Detectors and Systems